 You’ll need a defined course to follow, as well as the ability to mentally visualize stuff in the area.
 These objects can be pre-existing or created from scratch.

 As an example, consider walking through the front door and placing your Mercury car keys on the table in your home.
-Then you turn around and discover a Venus razor on the floor (and so on and so forth).
+Then you turn around and discover a Venus razor on the floor (and so on).

 Method #5 – association technique

 When you do this with photographs, you will find it easier to remember the information.
-Furthermore, if you are able to clearly organize the material, this strategy will be more effective.
+Furthermore, if you can organize the material, this strategy will be more effective.

-People, places, events, and situations can all be associated with.
+People, places, events, and situations can all be associated.